 Please be reminded that no grass, weeds, or any vegetation whatsoever, not edible or planted for some useful or ornamental purpose is to exceed 10 inches in height.
 Any grass, weeds, or other vegetation growing upon any premises in the Borough in violation of any of the provisions of this section is declared to be a nuisance and detrimental to the health, safety, cleanliness, and comfort of the inhabitants of the Borough.
 Both the owner and/or the occupant shall remove, trim, or cut all grass, weeds, or other vegetation growing or remaining upon such premises in violation of the provisions of this chapter.
 Violations may result in a fine of up to $1,000 and/or imprisonment for a term not to exceed ninety days.
 Every day that a violation of this chapter continues shall constitute a separate offense.

 Landlord Tenant Information

 In accordance with Ordinance 314, Chapter 13, Part 5, "All landlords in the Borough of Highspire shall, within 30 days of any change in the tenancy or occupancy of any unit, parcel, or portion of real estate, file with the Borough, in writing, a report specifying the unit, parcel, or portion of real estate in which the change of tenancy or occupancy has occurred, the name or names of the tenants or occupants previously report for such unit, parcel, or portion, and name or names of any new tenants or occupants of said unit, parcel, or portion."

 Rental Dwelling Inspection Ordinance

-In accordance with Ordinance 582, Chapter 10, Part 1, the Borough of Highspire requires all non-owner-occupied dwellings or residential rental dwelling units to be inspected every three years.
+In accordance with Ordinance 582, Chapter 10, Part 1, the Borough of Highspire requires all non-owner-occupied dwellings or residential rental dwelling units to be inspected every six (6) years.
 Click here to read the Rental Dwelling Inspection Ordinance.